Bilaspur District, Himachal Pradesh

 Population of Bilaspur District

-As per the Census 2011, Bilaspur District has a total population of 3,81,956 people, consisting of 1,92,764 males and 1,89,192 females.
-There are 80,485 households in the district with an average population density of 327 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Bilaspur District had a population of 3,81,956 people living in 80,485 households.
+The population comprised 1,92,764 males and 1,89,192 females, with an average population density of 327 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban